Today we’re going to review one of the VPN industry’s top dogs…ExpresVPN, and pick it apart piece by piece to see if it stands up to all the hype.

 - Annual subscription – $8.32

-I’d also like to take a moment to offer my opinion on ExpressVPN’s pricing model.
-Compared to the rest of the market, ExpressVPN is, admittedly, more highly priced than its competition.
+I’d also like to take a moment to offer my opinion on this Expressvpn review to talk about the price.
+Compared to the rest of the market, it is, admittedly, more highly priced than its competition.

 Consider that some providers, such as Private Internet Access VPN, only cost a mere $3.33 per month with an annual subscription.